Blue And Pink Celestial Self Care CTA Instagram Post-1

 Water Safety Group Guidance Documents

-“The Health and Social Care Act 2008 Code of Practice of the prevention and control of infections and related guidance” requires a Water Safety Group and Water Safety Plan to be in place to manage and monitor the prevention and control of infections effectively.
+The Health and Social Care Act 2008: Code of Practice on the Prevention and control of Infections and related guidance” requires a Water Safety Group [WSG] and Water Safety Plan [WSP] to be in place to manage and monitor the prevention and control of infections effectively.

 Download your Water Safety Plan Screencast

-Who should be part of the WSG?
+Who should be part of the Water Safety Group?

-The Water Safety Group members are brought together to share responsibility and take a collective ownership for ensuring that all foreseeable water-related risks are identified and assessed, that appropriate control measures and monitoring strategies are implemented and that robust incident protocols are developed.
+The Water Safety Group members are brought together to share responsibility and take collective ownership for ensuring that all foreseeable water-related risks are identified and assessed, that appropriate control measures and monitoring strategies are implemented and that robust incident protocols are developed.

-HTM04-01 Part B states This would normally involve representation from estates (operations and projects), infection control, medical microbiology, nursing, augmented care, housekeeping/support services, an Authorising Engineer [Water] /independent adviser, medical technical officers, specialist users of water (such as renal units and departments offering aquatic therapy), and sterile services departments (SSDs)”.
+"This would normally involve representation from estates (operations and projects), infection control, medical microbiology, nursing, augmented care, housekeeping/support services, an Authorising Engineer/independent adviser, medical technical officers, specialist users of water (such as renal units and departments offering aquatic therapy), and sterile services departments (SSDs)”.

 Water safety group structure